Skip to content

 In a double blind randomised controlled trial of 38 adults with moderate to severe atopic dermatitis, 19 participants were allocated to receive 2 billion CFU of L. salivarius LS01 per day for 4 months and the others were given a placebo22.
 A significant improvement in the probiotic group was noted after 8 weeks in comparison with placebo (p<0.001).
 The presence of Staphylococcus was significantly reduced in the probiotic group compared with placebo (p<0.05).
 Although the probiotic group achieved better results than the placebo group, the results of the placebo group were also significantly improved from baseline.
 Further clinical testing is required to assess the effects of this strain.

-Based on this research, health professionals may like to consider gut health as part of any supporting protocol for eczema.
+Based on this research, health professionals may like to consider gut health and probiotic supplementation as part of any supporting protocol for eczema.

 To find out more about the role of the gut microbiome in our immunity, read the article Probiotics for Immunity on the Probiotic Professionals site.